 We make vitamin D ourselves from being under direct sunlight.

-I don’t think most of us realise just how much of a superstar vitamin D is.
-Its support for teeth and bone health usually spring to mind.
-But its role in our health is so much bigger than that.
+The importance of vitamin D can sometimes be underestimated but it's really powerful.
+Vitamin D supports optimum teeth and bone health, but its role in our overall health goes beyond these areas.
 Almost every cell in our body has vitamin D receptors, meaning it’s used in virtually every biochemical reaction that underlines our wellbeing.
 It’s important for our brains, hearts, reproduction, digestion, detoxification and immunity.
 So it’s understandable that the rate of deficiency in the UK raised alarm bells.

 Ordinarily, we make vitamin D ourselves from being under direct sunlight.
 You can also find it in some foods such as oily fish, offal meats, egg yolks, mushrooms and fortified cereals.
 The problem is that we just don’t get enough sunlight all year round.
 Also, we’ve lost our appetite for liver pate and sardines.
 Gulp.
 Thank God for vitamin D supplements!

 The British weather is so unpredictable (I’m known for carrying an umbrella in my handbag even on the sunniest of days).
 But if we’re lucky, it’s estimated that from April through to September we should have sufficient amounts of sunshine to make Vitamin D. Providing we allow the rays to make contact with our bare skin.
 So does this mean that we should stop supplementing with it during this time?
 If only it were that simple.